Research

 Collaborator: Megha Sundara

 By 6-months, English-learning infants are able to relate novel words suffixed with -s like babs and teeps that are embedded in passages, with just the stem bab and teep, demonstrating an early sensitivity to morphological relatedness.
 At the same time, infants are also becoming sensitive to phonotactics.
-In Experiment 1, we found that 6-month-old English-learning infants relate nonce forms suffixed with the [z] allomorph, which would be phonotactically ill-formed without a morpheme boundary, but not the [s] allomorph of the English -s suffix.
-In Experiment 2, we found that 6-month-olds only related nonce forms suffixed with [z] when the resulting stem would be phonotactically legal but not when it would be phonotactically illegal.
+We found that 6-month-old English-learning infants relate nonce forms suffixed with the [-z] allomorph but not the [-s] allomorph of the English -s suffix.
+Additionally, we found that 6-month-olds only related nonce forms suffixed with [z] when the resulting stem would be phonotactically legal but not when it would be phonotactically illegal.
 These results show that morpheme decomposition is not obligatory at 6-months; instead, infants’ ability to decompose potentially suffixed words is constrained by their developing knowledge of phonotactic restrictions in English.

-This work was presented as a talk at the Conference on Laboratory Phonology (LabPhon) in June 2024 at Hanyang University in Seoul, South Korea and as a talk at the International Congress of Infant Studies (ICIS) in July 2024 in Glasgow, UK.
-I will also be giving a talk about this project at the Boston University Conference on Language Development (BUCLD) in November 2024 at Boson University in Boston, Massachusetts.
+This work was presented as a talk at the Conference on Laboratory Phonology (LabPhon) in June 2024 at Hanyang University in Seoul, South Korea, the International Congress of Infant Studies (ICIS) in July 2024 in Glasgow, UK, and the Boston University Conference on Language Development (BUCLD) in November 2024 at Boson University in Boston, Massachusetts.

 Previous Projects